|Home > Cycling Challenge / Long Distance Ride Holidays 2015 > The Raid Dolomites|

 Like other Raids, you have to stop at designated points to get your book (carnet) stamped to show that you have completed the ride within the time allowed.
 On completion you will receive a medal.
 This medal is the same medal as the one you receive for completing the Raid Alpine.

-A Sports Tours International vehicle will carry your luggage each day from hotel to hotel and will also be on hand to give en-route assistance.
+Sports Tours International vehicles will carry your luggage each day from hotel to hotel and we will also be on hand to give en-route assistance.
+A rider will accompany you each day.

 Book your travel package now for the 2015 Raid Dolomites as places are limited.